 And then came the HoneyNut Squash.
 While chatting with the “Squash Lady” at the St. Paul Farmer’s Market (seriously this lady knows and grows it all) about the squash cookbook I’m writing, she introduced me to this new hybrid butternut squash.
 Like a mini-me of the butternut, it usually only grows to be 4-5 inches long and weighs about a pound.
 As it grows, it’s skin color changes from chestnut to a rich burnt orange.
 Stunning.

 The result – a departure from the classic and my new favorite side dish.
-Perfect alongside roast chicken, topped with a poached egg for a complete meal, or even sauteed with chorizo for a great hash.
+Perfect alongside roast chicken, topped with a poached egg for a complete meal.
 And heaven forbid you don’t get a chance to make this dish, at least pick up a bag of Valdosta Pecans.
 So yum.